gabtar/tstruco/README.md

 | respondFlor   | truco.action('respondFlor', params)     | { player: number, accepted: boolean }                                      |
 | playFlor      | truco.action('playFlor', params)        | { player: number, cardsCodes: string[] }                                   |
 | goToDeck      | truco.action('goToDeck', params)        | { player: number }                                                         |

+## Roadmap v1.0.0
+- [ ] FIX: Validate the card has been dealt to player when he plays a card
+- [ ] FIX: Only the players who have a flor should play it
+- [ ] FIX: Add envido score, if envido wasnt chanted so far, when a hand ends by going to deck/decline truco
+- [ ] Use remaining score when playing 'falta envido' and the current score is more than 15 points
+- [ ] If all players go to deck, end and reset the hand
+- [ ] When flor is chanted, disable envido chant during the hand
+- [ ] Improve documentation

+## Roadmap v1.1.0
+- [ ] Players can play a face down card(not showing the card value to the opponent)
+- [ ] Resign/Accept the opponent cards during a chant play.
+Like saying 'son buenas' during envido or flor(maybe by playing w/ empty/no cards)
+- [ ] Chant over Chant feature.
+Eg. chant envido during a truco chant, if envido is still available
+- [ ] Error handling system w/ custom exceptions
+- [ ] Add a GameDetails interface to display the game status in a JSON object, in a more redeable/friendly way than serialization